 - 2.8 Throughout all three Stages of the Fitness to Study process, you can nominate someone to be your Advocate, and to speak and deal directly with The Open University on your behalf.
 More information about using an Advocate is given within our Advocacy: guidelines and procedure. - 2.9 In some circumstances, it may become apparent that you need more support than The Open University can reasonably provide.
 If this is the case, we may suggest you seek external support, such as from your General Practitioner (GP) or other professional services/bodies, alongside following the procedures set out below. - 2.10 If your behaviour continues to cause concern despite the provision of Fitness to Study support, or if you are abusive towards Open University staff or students, The Open University may need to follow alternative policies such as the Code of Practice for Student Discipline. - 2.11 Whilst The Open University will always seek to work collaboratively with you in a way that feels comfortable, if your health or behaviour presents a serious and immediate risk to you or to others, we will be required to invoke emergency actions such as contacting the emergency services.
 These emergency actions may be undertaken without your consent or agreement.
-When taking such actions, we will seek to ensure that they are relevant and proportionate according to the circumstances.

-Version number: 1.2 Approved by: Student Experience Committee, May 2024 Effective from: June 2023 Date for review: July 2024
+Version number: 1.3 Approved by: Student Experience Committee, May 2024 Effective from: August 2024 Date for review: July 2025